fcrepo-exts/fcrepo-camel-toolbox/fcrepo-camel-webapp/README.md

     MAVEN_OPTS="-Xmx1024m" mvn install -Pis -Pit

-To build this project with all three applications, use
+To build this project with all four applications, use

-    MAVEN_OPTS="-Xmx1024m" mvn install -Pis -Pit -Pat
+    MAVEN_OPTS="-Xmx1024m" mvn install -Pis -Pit -Pat -Prs

-Note: The following syntax is also valid: `mvn install -Pis,it,at`
+Note: The following syntax is also valid: `mvn install -Pis,it,at,rs`

 ###Configuration